North America Craft Beer Market Size and Share

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.

-Note: Segment shares of all individual segments will be available upon report purchase
+Note: Segment shares of all individual segments available upon report purchase

 By End User: Male Loyalty Versus Female Expansion

 Men account for 69.44% of craft beer consumption in 2024, maintaining their traditional demographic dominance through established preferences for hop-forward ales and brewery experiences.
 However, the women's segment demonstrates significant growth with a 12.75% CAGR, driven by industry inclusivity initiatives and product diversification efforts across the market.
 The North American craft beer landscape continues to evolve, with male consumers showing strong brand loyalty and preference for higher ABV offerings.
 Regional breweries report that male consumers frequently participate in beer festivals and taproom events, contributing to sustained market engagement.
-The demographic pattern reflects historical consumption trends, with male consumers typically spending more per transaction on premium craft varieties.

 Companies like Talea Beer Co. are implementing gender-inclusive approaches through targeted product development and marketing that emphasize community building over traditional masculine imagery.
 This shift reflects broader cultural changes toward inclusive consumption experiences, with craft breweries leveraging storytelling and authenticity to connect with expanding consumer bases while maintaining their core customer relationships.
 North American breweries are increasingly hosting women-focused tasting events and educational sessions to foster market growth.
 Many craft breweries have expanded their product portfolios to include fruit-forward beers and lower-alcohol options that appeal to diverse taste preferences.
-The industry's commitment to inclusivity has resulted in more women assuming leadership roles in brewing operations and business development across the region.

 By Packaging: Can Innovation Drives Sustainability

 Eco-friendly innovations and advanced packaging technologies bolster this upward trajectory.
 Breweries are delving into biodegradable materials and recyclable options.
 Moreover, digital printing on cans facilitates flexible designs, catering to small-batch and seasonal demands.
-The trend of variety packs resonates with consumer curiosity and trial behavior, while premium packaging enhancements address the growing appetite for distinctive unboxing experiences.
+The trend of variety packs resonates with consumer curiosity and trial behavior, while premium packaging enhancements cater to the growing demand for distinctive unboxing experiences.
 Although glass bottles maintain a foothold in premium and gift-oriented markets, cans are undeniably reshaping the landscape, championing versatility and aligning seamlessly with sustainability-focused consumer values.

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.

-Note: Segment shares of all individual segments will be available upon report purchase
+Note: Segment shares of all individual segments available upon report purchase

 By Distribution Channel: On-Trade Resilience Meets Off-Trade Acceleration